spyder-ide/spyder/doc/installation.rst

   ``conda update anaconda``
   to update the rest of the distribution, as desired.

-* Or, if having installed Spyder via the advanced/crossplatform method, ``pip``, run
+* If you installed Spyder via the advanced/crossplatform method, ``pip``, run
   ``pip install --upgrade spyder``